Free US shipping $30+

 What Is the Safest Hair Fiber for Everyday Use?

-The Daily-Use Safety Benchmark
+The Safety Benchmark for Regular Use

 Fiber base: 100% plant-based cotton (Gossypium herbaceum).
 Hypoallergenic, naturally lightweight, no known contact allergen profile.